slysherz/vscode-comment-box/README.md

 # Comment Box for Visual Studio Code

-Add, remove and update pretty and highly configurable comment boxes in VS Code.
+Add, remove and update pretty (and configurable!) comment boxes for every language in VS Code.
 The Comment Box extension adds new commands to VS Code that allow you to easily manage your comment boxes.

 ![Comment Box usage example](images/usage-example-faster.gif)

 ## Examples:
-#### Adding a simple comment (with default settings)
+#### Adding a simple comment (default settings)

 ```
 my comment